-THEA 2423 Acting II (Subject named in title listing) ■
+THEA 2423 Acting II ■

 3 hours--Students will learn analysis and performance techniques through scene study.
 Emphasis on listening and responding while actively pursuing an objective with a partner in duet scenes.
 Acting I (1413) is not a prerequisite.

 THEA 2441 Theatre Production